December 29, 2025

-High blood pressure, otherwise known as hypertension, is a very common condition in adults and can be caused by a wide range of factors, from diet and level of exercise to one’s hereditary makeup.
+High blood pressure, otherwise known as hypertension blood pressure, is a very common condition in adults and can be caused by a wide range of factors, from diet and level of exercise to one’s hereditary makeup.
 When left untreated, high blood pressure can lead to heart disease, kidney failure, eye damage, aneurysm, or stroke, which is why an early diagnosis is incredibly important.

-Unfortunately, many do not experience any discernible symptoms until their blood pressure has reached dangerous levels.
-If you are experiencing one or more of the following symptoms potentially tied to severe hypertension, contact a physician immediately.
+Unfortunately, many do not experience any discernible high blood pressure symptoms until their blood pressure has reached dangerous levels.
+If you are experiencing one or more of the following signs of high blood pressure potentially tied to severe hypertension, seek medical care immediately.

 Symptoms of High Blood Pressure